andrebask/thesis/12 - chapter7.md

 ![Transformed vs non-transformed code, performance comparison \label{overhead}](figures/overhead.png)

 To understand from where this overhead comes from, I profiled the execution of the fib benchmark using HPROF, a profiling tool provided by the Java platform.
-Considering the cpu usage data (Figure \ref{cpu}), we can observe that approximately a 10% of the cpu time is spent allocating `Proceure` objects (`gnu.mapping.Procedure.<init>` and `gnu.expr.ModuleMethod.<init>`).
+Considering the cpu usage data (Figure \ref{cpu}), we can observe that approximately 10% of the cpu time is spent allocating `Proceure` objects (`gnu.mapping.Procedure.<init>` and `gnu.expr.ModuleMethod.<init>`).

 ![Most called Java methods in the `fib` benchmark \label{cpu}](figures/cpu.pdf)